switch2osm/switch2osm/README.md

 * Uses OS distribution methods for software when possible

-  Use apt-get or homebrew.
+  Use `apt` or `homebrew`.
 With PPAs, it should be possible to get all software installed this way.

 ## Contribute
 The webpage is built using [GitHub Pages](https://pages.github.com/).
 To compile your changes, execute